hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_inference_cluster.html.markdown

 * `name` - (Required) The name which should be used for this Machine Learning Inference Cluster.
 Changing this forces a new Machine Learning Inference Cluster to be created.

-* `node_pool_name` - (Required) The name of the Kubernetes Cluster's node pool.
+* `node_pool_id` - (Required) The ID of the Kubernetes Cluster's node pool.
 Changing this forces a new Machine Learning Inference Cluster to be created.

 ---